kulkansecurity/gitxray/docs/vulnerable_workflows.md

 * [https://github.com/tindersec/gh-workflow-auditor](https://github.com/tindersec/gh-workflow-auditor) - A script by Tinder Security which analyzes multiple aspects of a Workflow.

-# Articles about Github Workflows and Security
+# Articles about GitHub Workflows and Security

 ## Official by GitHub